VincenzoMeschi/TeamworksHelpCenter/README.md

-# Teamworks Theme by Zendesk
+# Teamworks Theme by Vincenzo Meschi

-The Teamworks theme is a custom Zendesk Guide theme, based on the Copenhagen theme.
+The Teamworks theme is a custom theme by Vincenzo Meschi, based on the Copenhagen theme.
 It is designed to be responsive and accessible.
 Learn more about customizing Zendesk Guide [here](https://support.zendesk.com/hc/en-us/sections/206670747).

 The Teamworks theme for Help Center consists of: